Ph-ill/Digestarr/README.md

   <h1>Digestarr</h1>
 </div>

-**Digestarr** is a Python-based tool that formulates and sends out daily digests about new TV shows and movies sourced from Sonarr and Radarr for your Plex, Jellyfin, or Emby server.
-Built with a user-friendly web configurator, Digestarr simplifies managing API keys, scheduling updates, and delivering notifications via Telegram and WhatsApp (using [ChatMeBot](https://chatmebot.com)).
+**Digestarr** is a Python-based tool that compiles and sends daily media digests about new TV shows and movies sourced from Sonarr and Radarr for your Plex, Jellyfin, or Emby server.
+With a user-friendly Flask configurator, Digestarr simplifies managing API keys, scheduling updates, and delivering notifications via Telegram and WhatsApp (using [ChatMeBot](https://chatmebot.com)).

 ---

 ## Features

-- **Daily Media Digest:** Automatically compiles and sends a daily digest of new media content detected by Sonarr and Radarr.
+- **Daily Media Digest:** Automatically compiles and sends daily digests of new media content.
-- **Flexible Scheduling:** Set specific days and times for when the daily digest should be sent.
+- **Flexible Scheduling:** Set specific days and times for sending the digest.
-- **Multi-Channel Messaging:** Deliver notifications via Telegram and WhatsApp (powered by [ChatMeBot](https://chatmebot.com)).
+- **Multi-Channel Messaging:** Receive notifications via Telegram and WhatsApp.
-- **Web-Based Configurator:** Easily manage your configuration, API keys, and scheduling options through a Flask-powered interface.
+- **User-Friendly Configurator:** Easily manage configuration, API keys, and scheduling.
-- **Future Enhancements:** Planned features include AI-driven personalized summaries, recommendation engines, and expanded household productivity capabilities.
+- **Future Enhancements:** Planned features include AI-driven personalized summaries, recommendation engines, and expanded messaging options.

 ---